anacstralioti/anacstralioti/README.md

 <h1>Hello World!
 I'm Ana 👋 A final-year Software Engineering and a final-year Systems Development student!</h1>

 </div>
-<h4>I'm currently working with JS and studying Python with the Framework Django and Game development.</h4>
+<h4>I'm currently working with JS and studying Game development and Python with the Framework Django.</h4>

 <h4>You can contact me:</h4>
 <div>